-Option 1: This design option would continue the trail along the railroad corridor alignment through the historic district as shown in Figures 54 and 55.
+Option 1: This design option would continue the trail along the railroad corridor alignment through the historic district as shown in Figures 55 and 56.
 This option would be located within the railroad right-of-way and not require any easements or takings from the private property owners.
+As discussed further in Section 7.2.4, the Townsend Historical Society has requested that if it is determined that the rail trail must pass within the railroad right of way, that the existing tracks be retained and a parallel trail be constructed adjacent to the tracks.
+The railroad corridor is approximately 25 feet wide on each side of the existing tracks through this area for a total width of 50 feet.

-Figure 54: Railroad Corridor Behind Reed Homestead
+Figure 55: Railroad Corridor Behind Reed Homestead

-Figure 55: Railroad Corridor Between Harbor Pond and Abutters
+Figure 56: Railroad Corridor Between Harbor Pond and Abutters

 Option 2: This design option would bring the trail alongside and parallel to Route 119 through the entire historic district.
 This option would require a separate rail trail bridge parallel to Main Street (Route 119) on the south side of South Street and a culvert extension or bridge on the north side of South Street.
-There lacks sufficient width between the edge of the road and the spillway / culvert in this area to accommodate a rail trail, as shown in Figures 56 and 57.
+There lacks sufficient width between the edge of the road and the spillway / culvert in this area to accommodate a rail trail, as shown in Figures 57 and 58.
 In addition, 5 feet is the minimum width required between the edge of the road and the trail, with 7 feet being the preferred as stated in the MassHighway Design Guide.
-As shown in Figure 58, this separation distance will likely impact the granite posts along the Reed Homestead frontage.
+As shown in Figure 59, this separation distance will likely impact the granite posts along the Reed Homestead frontage.
 Based on available GIS mapping, it is anticipated that this alignment would require an easement or taking from the private property owners with frontage along Route 119.
 After crossing in front of the Harbor Church, the trail would return to the railroad corridor on the west side of the building.
 According to the SRRT Committee, there is a general understanding that the property line is about 20 feet west of the building.